 There’s something remarkable about the Kalahari, a wilderness magic that saturates its open spaces, scents the air, fluffs up the clouds and is carried on the wind.
-It’s a place so timeless you can pass almost unnoticed.
-So when we got the chance to visit Kalahari Plains Camp in the Central Kalahari Game Reserve, Botswana, we packed our safari bags without a second thought.
+A place so timeless you can pass almost unnoticed.
+When we got the chance to visit Kalahari Plains Camp in the Central Kalahari Game Reserve in Botswana, we hurried to pack our safari bags.

 Here in the Central Kalahari Game Reserve you’ll find open grassy plains, seasonal pans that dry up in winter, islands of acacia trees, and sand dunes covered with scrub.
 Yes, you’ll see lions and leopards and wild dogs here, but there are some arid area specialists that set the Kalahari apart.
 Think oryx (gemsbok), springbok, brown hyena and bat-eared fox, think ostrich, ground squirrel and the busy little meerkat climbing to the top of a wobbly shrub to get a better view.
 There’s a high concentration of cheetahs too.